Skip to content

 def segment_count(self) -> int:

-Returns the number of segments in the grain.
+"""Return the number of segments in the grain."""

 return len(self.segments)